spexiono/librenms/SECURITY.md

 # Reporting a Vulnerability

-If you discover a security vulnerability in librenms please disclose it via [our huntr page](https://huntr.dev/repos/librenms/librenms/).
-Bounty eligibility, CVE assignment, response times and past reports are all there.
+If you discover a security vulnerability in librenms please disclose it via our [GitHub Security Advisories Page](https://github.com/librenms/librenms/security/advisories/new).

 Thank you for improving the security of librenms.